MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

         .. block-danger:: cons

-            With too much instances (>~100 000) you will start to see performance issues
+            Too much instances (>~100 000) will lead you to performances issues. (pre-render)

     .. container:: m-col-s-6

         .. block-success:: pros

-            You can easily apply modification on a single instance (ex: a transform3D)
+            You can easily apply modification on a single instance.
+            *(ex: a Transform3D)*

 Array
 =====

-One single location where each instance correspond to an index on each attribute.
+One single scene-graph location where each instance correspond to an index on each attribute.

 .. container:: m-row